 When deciding what tool to use to build your website, consider how much functionality, flexibility, and ownership you want over your site.
+Choosing between Squarespace vs WordPress can seem challenging, but it doesn’t have to be after considering your website goals.

 Squarespace vs. WordPress